Google Meet Pricing in 2026: Free vs. Paid Plans Compared

 While there aren’t many extra features in the Plus plan compared to the Standard one, this plan's upgraded participant limit and storage spage are ideal for big companies with large meetings or those storing extensive recorded content.

-E. Google Meet Enterprise Plan Pricing and Features:
+E. Google Meet Enterprise plan pricing and features:

 - Price: custom